Choosing Lenses: From Wide to Telephoto

 Subject Matter: If your interest lies in capturing landscapes, cityscapes, or working in confined spaces, a wide-angle lens is preferable.
 For wildlife, sports, or any situation where you will be shooting at some distance from your subject, a telephoto lens is more appropriate.

-Portability and Weight: Wide-angle lenses are generally lighter and more compact, making them easy to carry on long hikes or travels.
+Portability and Weight: Wide-angle lenses are generally lighter and more compact.
 Telephoto lenses, especially those with longer focal lengths, can be heavier and may require additional support like a tripod.

 Budget and Cost: Lenses can vary significantly in price.
 Professional-grade telephoto lenses, especially those with longer focal lengths and faster apertures, can be quite expensive.
 It's important to balance your budget with your photographic needs.